Introduction

 - HTML teaches structure and logic

-- CSS grows design skills atop that structure
+- CSS grows design skills atop that structure, especially when learning modern frontend ecosystems

 Common Mistakes Beginners Make